SynBioHub/synbiohub2-docs/content/Plugins/_index.md

 * Plugin-Download-Test-js
 * Plugin-Visual-Component-Use
 The same name is then used for both the docker-compose and the docker image name:

-Example.:
+Example:
 Repository: Plugin-Visual-Component-Use

-Docker Compose File: docker-compose.pluginVisualComponentUse.yml (Note that the plugin is lowercase and then the rest of the words are capitalized but there aren't any spaces or dashes).
+Docker Compose File: docker-compose.pluginVisualComponentUse.yml

+(Note that the plugin is lowercase and then the rest of the words are capitalized but there aren't any spaces or dashes).

 Docker Image Name: synbiohub/plugin-visual-component-use:snapshot (Note that there are no capitals in the docker image name).

-## 3.2 Basic App
+## 3.2 Basic structure
 In this section *what the server receives* and the *format of its response* is defined.
 Below is a section about writing a server/plugin by simply copying and editing the example type.

 ### 3.2.1 Visual